JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 The study link has the format `https://my.jatos.server/publix/run?code=study-code`, e.g. `https://cortex.jatos.org/publix/run?code=GwtCkuCY4bM`.
 As you can see it uses the URL query parameter 'code' to pass on the study code.

-The advantage of using the Study Entry page is, that participants accidentally clicking on a study link (e.g. in in an email or on Twitter) without the intention of actually running the study (just out of curiosity) will now **not** automatically start the study run but be shown the Study Entry page where they have to press the '<span class="glyphicon glyphicon-play"></span>' button for confirmation.
+The advantage of using the Study Entry page is, that participants accidentally clicking on a study link (e.g. in in an email or on X/Twitter) without the intention of actually running the study (just out of curiosity) will now **not** automatically start the study run but be shown the Study Entry page where they have to press the '<span class="glyphicon glyphicon-play"></span>' button for confirmation.
 At least single-use links (Personal Single or General Single) can be used only once.
 Here the study entry page acts as a kind of barrier preventing the invalidation of the link.

 #### Customization of the message